reframe-hpc/reframe/docs/manpage.rst

   Values ``1`` and ``0`` are now valid for boolean environment variables.

-Here is an alphabetical list of the environment variables recognized by ReFrame:
+Here is an alphabetical list of the environment variables recognized by ReFrame.
+Whenever an environment variable is associated with a configuration option, its default value is omitted as it is the same.

 .. envvar:: RFM_AUTODETECT_FQDN